AppleJax2/tanukimcp-thought/README.md

    - `temperature`: Controls randomness (0.0-1.0, lower values = more deterministic output)
    - `top_p`: Controls diversity (0.0-1.0, higher values = more diverse output)
    - `num_thread`: Number of CPU threads to use (adjust based on your hardware)

+The `projectRoot` option (default: current working directory) specifies the base directory for all file operations.
+This is useful when you're running the MCP server from a different directory than your project.

 ### Connecting Cursor to Your Local MCP Server